 Invite a friend — and share the event on Facebook.

 - FREE for SAGE Members: Go to My School Anywhere, then click on SignUp

 - FREE for host campus families

-- $10 for non-members: Please pay at the door.
+- Other sessions are $10 for non-members: Please pay at the door.
 Or join SAGE now.

 About our Facilitator

 Len Avecilla, M.S. is our PDG Facilitator.
 Len served on the Board and as a Vice-President of Texas Association for the Gifted and Talented (TAGT), and is certified as a SENG Parent Group facilitator (2008).
 He has been TAGT’s Advocate of the Year, was a Keller “Hometown Hero,” served on the Board and as one of the early Presidents of Keller ISD’s Parents Advocating for Gifted Education (PAGE), more recently helped create the Bylaws of KISD’s current gt parent org (COGSS), and contributed, at the earliest planning stages, to the formation of SAGE (gifted parents organization/Grapevine-Colleyville ISD.
 He deployed a TAGT initiative (“Advocate on the Road”), for which he traveled fully North to South/East to West, to over 30 ISDs, supporting and/or helping to ignite parent advocacy groups across Texas.

 Len is an advocate of, has served in volunteer and consultant capacities, for multiple North Texas ISDs – including STEM Advisory Councils, multiple awareness and outreach projects with Communications Departments, Advocates’ SUMMIT initiatives, High School STEM development projects, Gifted and Talented Advisory Councils (GTACs), and other gifted and talented & social and emotional wellbeing projects and programs.